smitjja/ArduinoScheduler/README.md

 and we need to give it more priority.
 We can also break a logical function in two, as in the SchedulerExample1 for the task_checkButtonPress() and task_buttonPressedLED() functions.
 The reasoning behind this is that we need to monitor the button press in task_checkButtonPress() with high priority to make sure we don't miss it.
-We do not need to switch the LED in task_buttonPressedLED() instantaniously, as a human being takes many milliseconds to observe and event.
+We do not need to switch the LED in task_buttonPressedLED() instantaniously, as a human being takes many milliseconds to observe an event.
 If the LED switches a few microseconds earlier or later, it makes no difference.